SachsLab/OpenMER/README.md

 * Under the Procedure tab:
     * Procedure name?
 (TODO: Tooltip)
     * Type: surgical
-    * Recording configuration: choose one that matches best. (what's this used for again?)
+    * Recording configuration: choose one that matches best.
-    * Electrode configuration: This refers to the arrangement of the electrodes when using an array.
+    * Electrode configuration: This refers to the arrangement of the electrodes in the BenGun when using an array.
 Choose the one that matches best.
     * Enter Entry and Target coordinates.
 Also enter Distance to target to confirm.
     * If you record the Nexframe orientation by recordings its A and E locations then enter them here.
         * TODO: use perfectly-aligned values as defaults.